Friends of Ukraine

 Friends of Ukraine News

-In 2017, the U.S.-Ukraine Foundation (USUF), within the framework of its Friends of Ukraine Network (FOUN) initiative, brought together various specialists to build a rational consensus for recommendations on U.S. assistance for Ukraine.
-Four sets of...Read More
+The US-Ukraine Foundation has brought together various specialists within its Friends of Ukraine Network initiative to build a rational consensus for recommendations on assistance for Ukraine.
+The following three sets of proposals were produced in March of 2019 as...Read More